OTUSOFE365025/project-group-2-crn-43510/ADD iteration 2.md

 Include in this file the 7 steps for Iteration 2

-Iteration 2 focuses on more detailed decisions that drive implementation, moving from generic to specific.
-In Iteration 2 we will build upon the results of Iteration 1 (the overall structure).

 # STEP 1 [Review Inputs]

+#### Iteration 2 focuses on making more detailed architectural decisions that drive implementation, moving from generic to specific.
+In Iteration 2 we will build upon the results of Iteration 1.
+In Iteration 1, the overall architecture structure was established and the primary drivers were identified (use cases, quality attributes, concerns, and constraints).
+Throughout the second iteration, the results of the first iteration will be further refined and modeled to support implementation.

 ## 1.1 Primary Functional Drivers [Use Cases]